JesusWasTaken/FirstEmUp/README.md

 - Z, Q, S, D or Directional arrows to move,
 - P to pause / unpause game.
-- L, K, M to shoot
+- K to shoot
+- L to get a small speed boost

 .
 When you are shooting, you move slower
 .
 If you collide with an ennemy, you'll die